 A flight attendant assessment day differs from a flight attendant open day in that an assessment day is by invitation only; you’ll always be sent an invitation ahead of time.
 You’ll have previously submitted your CV via the airline’s online application system.
 If your CV isn’t impressive enough, you might not even be invited to the assessment day which shows it is critical to always write a CV that stands out.
 Why not consider enrolling on a “Get A Cabin Crew Job” training course to really stand out from the crowd?
 You can find a course here.

-The ‘reach exam’ is one the most crucial of the day because it is as simple as passing or failing the entire assessment day.
+The ‘reach exam’ is one the most crucial parts of the day because it is as simple as passing or failing the entire assessment day.
 Most airlines require you to be able to reach a height of 2.10-2.12m.
 This will be done without shoes and you will be able to stand on your tiptoes; one or both hands fingertips must be able to reach the marker.

 Just like any other interview, a ‘behavioural style interview’ will be conducted.
 This means you’ll be asked to recount an incident from your own life that you believe answers the question.
 So, for example, you might be asked to “tell us about a moment when you provided great customer service?”
 You should give an example of a situation in which you were personally involved and describe what you did, how you did it, why you did it, and what happened as a result.
 Consider using the STAR technique to answer your questions to ensure you’re providing all the essential information.